 the command will use that file to containerize the application.

 Review the Push an Image guide for additional details.

 Execute the following command to create a new GVC mapped to two different cloud providers/locations:

 copycpln gvc create --name quick-start-4 --location aws-us-west-2 --location gcp-us-east1 --org ORG_NAME

-  To view the list of available locations, run the command:
+To view the list of available locations, execute the command:

 cpln location get --org ORG_NAME.

 Review the Create a GVC guide for additional details.

 In this step, you will configure a new Workload for the application.

 Execute the following command to create a new Workload.